auth0/docs/articles/organizations/configure-membership.md

 | `404` | | No organization found by that id. | |
 | `429` | | Too many requests.
 Check the X-RateLimit-Limit, X-RateLimit-Remaining and X-RateLimit-Reset headers. | |

-## Assign roles to members
+## Add roles to members

 Each organization member can be assigned one or more roles.
 Roles are applied when users log in through the organization.
 To enable a role for an organization member, you must have already [created the role](/authorization/rbac/roles/create-roles) in your tenant.

-You can assign roles to members in organizations using either the Auth0 Dashboard or the Management API.
+You can add roles to members in organizations using either the Auth0 Dashboard or the Management API.

 ### Auth0 Dashboard